arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 }
 ```

-# Formating & Indentation
+## Formating & Indentation

-Remove all trailing white-space for your files
+Remove all trailing white space for your files
 ```json
 "no-eol-whitespace": true
 ```